Share this Post

 What Happens When Tempered Glass Shatters?

 We all know that glass, standard or tempered, can break.
-Things happen – like someone falling against their glass shower screen, a car accident occurs, an extreme change in temperature is experienced or even just the presence of a minor flaw in manufacturing can shatter the structural integrity of tempered glass.
+Things happen – like a car accident occurs, an extreme change in temperature is experienced or even just the presence of a minor flaw in manufacturing can shatter the structural integrity of tempered glass.

 While it’s very rare, there has been a recent increase in reports of tempered glass spontaneously shattering.
 These situations include anything from the glass of an oven door, a glass table top or a glass shower door.
 Situations like this are scary no matter the type of glass installed.
 However, it’s a much less dangerous situation when tempered glass is used because the glass will break into small, dull pebble-like pieces.
 If this were an overhead application, where the glass was falling down on you, tempered glass may very well make the difference between a trip to the emergency room or simply calling a repair guy.